bec-archer/SR80-Manuals/user-manual.md

 Manage Lists is where you control the dropdown options used throughout the app.
 Accessible from Admin Settings → **Manage Lists** under the "Shop" section.

-There are four lists you can manage:
+There are five lists you can manage:

 - **Equipment** — what the item IS (Cylinder, Pump, Hose, Other...)
-- **Machine** — what it came off of (Forklift, Excavator, Skid Steer...) — only shows up in job intake if Machine Type is turned on in Shop Settings
+- **Mach Type** — what it came off of (Forklift, Excavator, Skid Steer...) — only shows up in job intake if Machine Type is turned on in Shop Settings
+- **Brand** — who made the machine (Caterpillar, John Deere, Komatsu...) — only shows up in job intake if Machine Brand is turned on in Shop Settings
 - **Service** — the Reason for Service pills on the intake form
 - **Issues** — the repair checklist items techs check off when marking work done